mgnfy-view/caster/docs/src/src/CasterFactory.sol/contract.CasterFactory.md

 ### getCampaignMaxDuration

-Gets the max duration any campaign can have.
+Gets the max duration any campaign can run for.

 ```solidity